MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Fairness: 2022

+- Discover and Mitigate Unknown Biases with Debiasing Alternate Networks. [[paper]](https://arxiv.org/abs/2207.10077) [[code]](https://github.com/zhihengli-UR/DebiAN)
+  - Zhiheng Li, Anthony Hoogs, Chenliang Xu. *ECCV 2022*
+  - Key Word: Bias Identification; Bias Mitigation; Fairness; Unsupervised Debiasing.
+  - <details><summary>Digest</summary> Deep image classifiers have been found to learn biases from datasets.
+To mitigate the biases, most previous methods require labels of protected attributes (e.g., age, skin tone) as full-supervision, which has two limitations: 1) it is infeasible when the labels are unavailable; 2) they are incapable of mitigating unknown biases -- biases that humans do not preconceive.
+To resolve those problems, we propose Debiasing Alternate Networks (DebiAN), which comprises two networks -- a Discoverer and a Classifier.
+By training in an alternate manner, the discoverer tries to find multiple unknown biases of the classifier without any annotations of biases, and the classifier aims at unlearning the biases identified by the discoverer.

+- Mitigating Algorithmic Bias with Limited Annotations. [[paper]](https://arxiv.org/abs/2207.10018) [[code]](https://github.com/guanchuwang/apod-fairness)
+  - Guanchu Wang, Mengnan Du, Ninghao Liu, Na Zou, Xia Hu.
+  - Key Word: Fairness; Active Bias Mitigation; Limited Annotations.
+  - <details><summary>Digest</summary> When sensitive attributes are not disclosed or available, it is needed to manually annotate a small part of the training data to mitigate bias.
+However, the skewed distribution across different sensitive groups preserves the skewness of the original dataset in the annotated subset, which leads to non-optimal bias mitigation.
+To tackle this challenge, we propose Active Penalization Of Discrimination (APOD), an interactive framework to guide the limited annotations towards maximally eliminating the effect of algorithmic bias.
+The proposed APOD integrates discrimination penalization with active instance selection to efficiently utilize the limited annotation budget, and it is theoretically proved to be capable of bounding the algorithmic bias.

 - Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey. [[paper]](https://arxiv.org/abs/2207.07068)
   - Max Hort, Zhenpeng Chen, Jie M. Zhang, Federica Sarro, Mark Harman.
   - Key Word: Bias Mitigation; Fairness; Survey.